 If they have children

-- “ ….
+“ ….
 What?
 Right!
 I’m calling my cousin and we’ll go sort them out!”

-- “… No way!
+“… No way!
 Really?!
 They seem so sweet!”

-- “… Oh my gosh, usually you are so tough!”
+“… Oh my gosh, you are usually so tough!”

-- “… You’ve been stupid.”
+“… You’ve been stupid.”

-- “… And you didn’t do anything?”
+“… And you didn’t do anything?”

-- “… What were you thinking?”
+“… What were you thinking?”

-- “… I wouldn’t have done that.”
+“… I wouldn’t have done that.”

-Do not speak about your friend and their situation with anyone else without your friend’s consent.
+Above all: Do not speak about your friend and their situation with anyone else without your friend’s consent.
 Even if you think you are just trying to help, it is very important to respect their privacy.
 Your friend needs to be able to trust you fully!